Dilara Zaman

 Dilara Zaman (born 19 June 1943) is a Bangladeshi film and television actress.
 She was awarded Ekushey Padak in 1993 and Bangladesh National Film Award for Best Supporting Actress in 2008.

 Early life and education

 Dilara Zaman was born on 19 June 1943 in Bardhaman District in British India to Rafiquddin Ahmed and Sitara Begum.
 Her family then moved to Asansol.
 After the partition of India in 1947 they finally moved to Jessore.
 She studied in Bangla Bazar Government Girls High School in Dhaka.
-She acted her first stage play in this school.
+She acted in her first stage play in this school.
 She went on to study in Eden College.
 She was under the mentorship of her Guru Natyaguru Professor Nurul Momen.
 She was a master's student of Bangla at the University of Dhaka.

 Personal life

-Hi Zaman was married to Fakhruzzaman Chowdhury in 1966.
+Zaman eloped with and married Fakhruzzaman Chowdhury in 1966.
 They have two daughters, Tanira and Zubayra.
 Her niece was an actress Tazin Ahmed.